Abdu1Hak/WRO-2025/README.md

     target = 0              # no pillar target, fall back to wall logic
 ```

 The actual steering is likewise PD-based and computed from the horizontal difference between the pillar center and the selected target value.
-The code builds an error and derivative term as:
+The code builds an error and a derivative term as:

 ```python
 pillar_error = abs(target - closest_pillar_x)